space-wizards/website-content/content/about/_index.md

 **Space Station 14** (SS14 for short) is a community driven project to get the open source game [Space Station 13](https://spacestation13.com/) into a new engine and free from its current engine, [BYOND](https://secure.byond.com/).
 BYOND is an incredibly dated engine, and is not cutting it.
 It's a pain to develop for, slow, proprietary, and looks like it's from 2005. <!-- TODO: Verify how accurate this number is. --> Along with this we will try to make the game more enjoyable all around, such as pixel movement and a consistent style.

 Originally, the SS14 project was a continuation of [Goonstation](https://forum.ss13.co/)'s remake attempt, which was abandoned and [open sourced on 19 of January, 2015](https://archive.fo/xey2L).

-We'll bite the bullet: due to poor project management, SS14 originally died after a month or two.
-But fear not! **We're back!**
+Space Station 14 has been built from the ground to be fast, modular, cross-platform, as well as fully moddable and extendable.
+Anyone can add basic items or variations to the game via the easily accessible YAML prototype system, and with some knowledge of C#, add or modify even core functionalities and systems.

 ## Status